 An alerting app might have simple tasks for assigning an SRE or changing status, but could push you into the main APM application to get further details and do more analysis.

-Building valuable notifications in Slack
+Building valuable notifications in business chat

 This is easier said than done.
 You have to find the right balance where you are giving them the context they need, without overburdening them and leading them toward notification fatigue.